Espressogoddess/overland/README.md

 - #### Challenges:
   - It was challenging to implement a dynamic start date for the calendar to not allow users the ability to book dates that have passed.
   - It was challenging to understand and utilize js-datepicker npm package to begin with.
 After finishing the app and running the lighthouse audit and wave tool, I found that the package was not accessible.
 I had to abandon this method and implement the built in date picker at the end.
-  - It was challenging to know how and when to catch errors and how to show that to do the user
+  - It was challenging to know how and when to catch errors and how to show that to the user